What is the UN Biodiversity Lab?

 A story map is a novel way to communicate spatial data by combining a narrative, interactive maps, photos, and videos.
 Story maps are a simple yet powerful way to inform, engage, and inspire your audience with any story you want to tell that can be referenced on a map.
 Story maps harness the power of maps by bringing data to life.

-The UN Biodiversity story map engine allows users and visitors of the platform to independently build story maps without any GIS or programming skills.
+The UN Biodiversity story map engine allows 6NR national teams to independently build story maps without any GIS or programming skills.
 Story maps can cover a wide variety of subjects and are easy to build by any user.

 How can I make a story map?